GovTechSG/ship-hats-overview/tools-faq.md

   SHIP-HATS does not offer Mac OS agent as of now.

-  For more information on specifying required capabilities, refer to <a href="https://confluence.ship.gov.sg/display/SHIP/Bamboo+Agent+Registration+Process">Bamboo agent registration process</a>.
-This page is on SHIP-HATS confluence.
-Please log in to the account to access.
+  For more information on specifying required capabilities, refer to [Register a Remote Agent](https://docs.developer.tech.gov.sg/docs/ship-hats-documentation/#/bamboo-overview?id=register-remote-agent).
 </details>
 <br>
 <details>